-This document serves as a guide for how I customize my macOS and Linux terminals.
-It includes a variety of configurations, settings, and programs that I find useful for my daily workflow.
-The document is divided into several sections, each focusing on a different aspect of terminal customization.
+This document serves as an informational guide on how I've customized my terminal in macOS and Linux.
+It includes a variety of configurations, settings, and programs that enhance my productivity and improve my overall experience within the terminal environment.
+The document is divided into several sections, each focusing on a different aspect of terminal customization, such as shell frameworks, themes, resource files, plugins, and more.

 Useful Programs

-While most of these programs can be installed via git, they will not be marked as such unless recommended by the program's documentation or myself, or if it's the only other way to install the program.
+While all of these programs can be installed manually with git, they will only be marked as such if it is recommended by the program's documentation, myself, or if it's the only available method.

-The Native Package Managers section includes programs that can be installed using the system's default package manager.
-Since the primary Linux distributions I use are Debian based, all of the programs in this section are confirmed installable via apt.
-For other Linux distributions, you can check Repology to see if the program is available in your distribution's package manager.
-Like with TPPM, I've included a brief description for each program and a link with the number of repository families featuring the package.
+The NPM section lists programs that can be installed using the system's default package manager.
+Since I primarily use Debian and Arch-based Linux distributions, all the programs in this section are confirmed to be installable via apt or pacman.
+For other Linux distributions, refer to Repology to see if the program is available via your distribution's package manager.
+Like the TPPM section, I've included additional information such as a brief description of each program and a link to its Repology page.

 Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.